neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-html.md

+# Additional Challenge: HTML

-# HTML Workout
+## HTML Workout

 > Required Sessions:
 >
 > - HTML and the Web

-Here is a basic HTML structure that can be apply to different scenarios.
+This basic HTML structure can be adapted to various scenarios.

-Create a new `index.html` file and past the following code.
+Create a new `index.html` file and past the following code into the file:

 ```html
 <!doctype html>